MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 From this section, you can create a new desktop flow and then edit or delete your existing desktop flows.

 > [!NOTE]
-> If you chose to delete a flow, press the refresh button in Power Automate Desktop to reflect the changes in the flows list.
+> If you choose to delete a flow, press the refresh button in Power Automate Desktop to reflect the changes in the flows list.

 ## Details page